 The Greek word Baptism has a variety of meanings.
 If we deny this, we must wage war with many Greek lexicons, for they certainly give more meanings than one; such as to dye, to stain, to dip, to wash, to purify, and to immerse.
-Even Dr. Carson, who affirms that the word rendered baptism always means to dip, admits that he has all the lexicographers and commentators against Here I would remark, that if Dr. Carson is right in affirming that the word means to dip, and only to dip, and those also are right who say it means to immerse and immerse only, does not this prove that the word has more meanings than one? for, whilst to dip conveys the idea of putting under and taking out, to immerse conveys the idea simply of "putting under, without any reference whatever to taking out;" (as Pharach and his horsemen may truly be said to have been immersed, for they sank as lead in the deep waters, and rose no more.)
-Those, therefore, who insist upon it, that the word baptism means immersion, and immersion only, are peculiarly unfortunate,\ because tent, as will be seen by the following extract of a letter to the author from a returned Missionary:
+Even Dr. Carson, who affirms that the word rendered baptism always means to dip, admits that he has all the lexicographers and commentators against him.
+Here I would remark, that if Dr. Carson is right in affirming that the word means to dip, and only to dip, and those also are right who say it means to immerse and immerse only, does not this prove that the word has more meanings than one? for, whilst to dip conveys the idea of putting under and taking out, to immerse conveys the idea simply of "putting under, without any reference whatever to taking out;" (as Pharaoh and his horsemen may truly be said to have been immersed, for they sank as lead in the deep waters, and rose no more.)
+Those, therefore, who insist upon it, that the word baptism means immersion, and immersion only, are peculiarly unfortunate, because they condemn their champion, who says that baptism means to dip-that is, "to put under, and take out again"-and not to immerse and nothing more-that is, to put under, and text as will be seen by the following extremt of a lettent, as will be seen by the following extract of a letter to the author from a returned Missionary:

-\The Baptist Missionaries at Calcutta, strange as it may seem, have pushed their reform of the ancient Armenian version of the New Testament to this exthey condemn their champion, who says that baptism means to dip-that is, "to put under, and take out again"-and not to immerse and nothing more-that is, to put under, and
+^{} The Baptist Missionaries at Calcutta, strange as it may seem, have pushed their reform of the ancient Armenian version of the New Testament to this ex-

 "The New Testament was translated into the noble tongue of the Armenians early in the fifth century.
 The version is not perfect, but is most admirable, and ranks next to the Syriac in point of value and authority.
 This ancient Armenian version we translated, at Smyrna, into the modern dialect, as it is spoken in Asia Minor.
-The Baptist Missionaries at Calcutta (under the patronage of the American and Foreign Bible Society) have also published a translation of it into the modern dialect as spoken by the Armenians in India and Persia.
+The Baptist Missionaries at Calcutta (under the patronage of the American an Foreign Bible Society) have also published a translation of it into the modern dialect as spoken by the Armenians in India and Persia.
 The difference between these two dialects is not very material.